NikolaZizic/2-layered-Data-Science-Project-Object-Detection-with-OpenCV-and-Tensorflow/README.md

 #### Choosing a model

-We will be using the Tensorflow zoo that can be found  [here](https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/tf2_detection_zoo.md).Since we want a model with an optimal balance between accuracy and speed, and a box shaped output for our detections, we decided to take the SSD MobileNet V2 FPNLite 320x320.
+We will be using the Tensorflow zoo that can be found  [here](https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/tf2_detection_zoo.md).
+Since we want a model with an optimal balance between accuracy and speed, and a box shaped output for our detections, we decided to take the SSD MobileNet V2 FPNLite 320x320.

 ## Technologies Used